jannes4git/itamapp/README.md

 npm install

-npm run dev
+npm run build

-&rarr; Now the app can be activated in +App-Settings
+&rarr; Now the app can be activated in the +app settings

 # itamapp